 Acorns charges fees of $1 a month for accounts up to $5,000, and 0.25% annually after that.
 Not a lot, right?
 But if you’re averaging 50 credit card transactions a month and saving an average of 50 cents per transaction, that’s $25 a month.
 A $1-per-month fee is really a 4% fee.
 That obviously becomes a smaller piece of the pie as you save more.
 But you still have to hit $5,000 – cents at a time – before you see a comparable rate to other platforms.

 We break down the dangers of fees in our Acorns app review, but you get the picture: when you’re working with such small amounts of money, you need to be extra vigilant about your fees.

 There’s no shortage of investment options out there, and you don’t have to be an expert in financial markets or technology to make use of any of them.
-The important thing is to use the one that works for your comfort level and your financial goals.
+At the end of the day, Acorns vs Betterment only matters as long as you choose the one that works for your comfort level and your financial goals.
 Know what each platform does, know what fees are involved, and play around with the apps before you commit any money to them.